onadj/Interactive-Frontend-Development-Project-/README.md

 ---

+# Structure

+Four page designs:

+ 1. HOME PAGE =  (Dream Vacation) with a hero image, three short fact's about RV's, 5 benefits of traveling with MotorHome and Footer with Information about Motorhome Lovers(who we are etc), location on google maps where is Club of MotorHome Lovers, and Contact

+ 2. TOP DESTINATION = At this page user can see 8 top destination in the world to drive RV's:  in Scotland, California, East Coast Australia, Namibia, Japan, New Zealand, Chile and Canada.
+Every destination has description and map with markers with point of interest.

+ 3. RECOMMEND TRIP = At this page user can recommend trip, there is form where user can put his own name, e-mail and text with recommended destination.

+ 4. BEFORE YOU GO = At this page user can make his own checklist before going on trip(such as check house before leaving, money, documents, its RV ok for drive, spare tyre, water...
+User can add, mark as completed and delete when some of things is done.

+---

 # Wireframe

 I used Balsamiq Mockup 3 to complete my wireframes.
 Wireframing my website was extremely beneficial as it allowed me to visualise my website prior to coding and made development a lot easier.